 I found this guide a while ago.
 If you’re having problems with your cookies, please check it out.

-If you have questions, please leave a comment below!
+If you have questions about my soft and chewy chocolate chip cookie recipe, please leave a comment below.

 WHAT I RECOMMEND:

 The following are affiliate links which means I make a commission off of them with no additional cost to you.
 Thanks for supporting me!